 It may be difficult to find a hip surgeon who takes Medicaid.
 One Miami orthopedic doctor who operates on hips and takes Medicaid is Dr. Fernando Villela Hernandez.
 He is at the University of Miami Medical Group.

-Did someone’s carelessness cause your hip injury in an accident in Florida, or on a cruise or boat?
+Did someone’s carelessness cause your hip injury in an accident in Florida?
+Were you hurt while on a cruise or boat?
 Did you suffer another injury?

 Call Us Now!